khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

     .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/contributing/the_basics/pull_requests/cancel_workflow.png?raw=true
        :width: 420

-Finally, all PRs must give write access to Ivy maintainers of the branch.
+Finally, all PRs must give write access to Aikit maintainers of the branch.
 This can be done by checking a tickbox in the lower right corner of the PR.
 This will enable us to quickly fix conflicts, merge with upstream, and get things moving much more quickly without us needing to request very simple fixes from yourself.